dcchuck/dcchuck.github.io/_posts/2017-1-7-exponential-vs-linear-time.markdown

 1E6:   0.150000   0.000000   0.150000 (  0.156402)
 ```

-Rather than checking an array while stepping through an array, this time we're just creating a hash with a key for each element of the array and setting the value to one.
-If we come across the same element twice, we will just be once again updating the `key:value` pair to one.
+This time we're just creating a hash with a key for each element of the array and setting the value to one.
+If we come across the same element twice, we will just be updating the `key:value` pair to one.
 Once per element, linear time.
-Of course, the time growth isn't quite linear but it's clearly not exponential.
+The time growth isn't quite linear but it's clearly not exponential.

 We just realized though, our boss needs an array.
-So we ask our friend `Benchmark` but this time start with our job description and they then tell us about `.uniq`, which comes as part of `Array` in ruby.
+So we ask our friend `Benchmark` but this time start with our job description.
+They tell us about `.uniq`, which comes as part of `Array` in ruby.

 ```ruby
 require "benchmark"